Manly Warringah Sea Eagles: History

+The club sought to obtain use of Manly Oval as their home ground, however the lease of the ground from Manly Council was held by Manly rugby union club who refused to grant any match days to rugby league.
+The home field of the Manly-Warringah Junior Rugby League (the body who successfully secured the club's 1947 admission to first grade) had since at least 1939 been Brookvale Oval.

-Manly's first premiership game was against Western Suburbs at Brookvale Oval on Saturday 12 April 1947.
+Manly-Warringah's first premiership game was against Western Suburbs at Brookvale Oval on Saturday 12 April 1947.
 Max Whitehead, who had first played for Norths in 1942 and was a member of their 1943 Grand Final team, was Manly's first captain.
 Whitehead was a big barrel-chested second rower who was used by Bonds as the model for their iconic "Chesty Bond" character.
 Their first win was against the Parramatta Eels and the club finished their first season in second last place.

 Manly's first Grand Final appearance was in the 1951 season, which they lost to South Sydney.
 Manly Warringah played in five Grand Finals before winning their first premiership in 1972.
 They then won the following year in 1973 and again in 1976 and 1978.
 The 1973 final against Cronulla is reputed to be one of the hardest and toughest grand finals, at least in the televised era.
 There were several incidents of players being hurt, in particular very tough and hard English import, Mal Reilly, was "taken" out early and did not take any further part in the game.